Jan0660/kittygifs/frontend/public/legal/privacy.md

 Please be careful and not have your IP address or anything else grabbed.
 ## VERCEL
 The website is hosted using [Vercel](https://vercel.com).
 [Their privacy policy](https://vercel.com/legal/privacy-policy) applies as well to you as the end user.
+## HCAPTCHA
+The website uses [hCaptcha](https://hcaptcha.com/privacy) to prevent spam and abuse.
+[Their privacy policy](https://hcaptcha.com/privacy) applies as well to you as the end user.